BelAn97/protractor-ext-po/README.md

-# protractor-ext-po
+# Protractor Extends PO

-Extension for work with protractor page objects
+This library extends the possibilities of working with protractor page objects

+## Get Started